yankailab/OpenKAI/doc/x86_64/Ubuntu/eclipse.md

 </p>

 ###Note:
-If you experienced non-reponse or freezing in Eclipse on Ubuntu 16.04 etc., try to force Eclipse using GTK2 instead of GTK3.
+If you experienced non-reponding or freezing in Eclipse on Ubuntu 16.04 etc., try to force Eclipse using GTK2 instead of GTK3.
 Open "/home/ubuntu/src/eclipse/eclipse.ini" and add

 ```ini
 --launcher.GTK_version
 2
 ```

-just above the "--launcher.appendVmargs" line, so the "eclipse.ini" should somehow looks like this:
+just above the "--launcher.appendVmargs" line, so the "eclipse.ini" should somehow look like this:

 ```ini
 -startup